-Aiming to address the shortage of cyber security experts, the NYU Polytechnic School of Engineering has launched a training program for secondary school teachers so that they may engage students at a young age.
+Aiming to address the shortage of cyber security experts, the NYU Tandon School of Engineering has launched a training program for secondary school teachers so that they may engage students at a young age.
 The program lays the groundwork for teachers to involve their students in the School of Engineering’s annual Cyber Security Awareness Week (CSAW) forensics competition.
 The largest set of student competitions in the world, CSAW gives students the chance to interact with top professionals and older cyber security students, as well as to attend academic conference sessions.
 Principal investigator for the project is Professor Nasir Memon, head of the Department of Computer Science and Engineering.

 Google Funds Professor Torsten Suel’s Quest for Search Efficiency

 Google has granted a Faculty Research Award to Professor Torsten Suel to support his study of new index pruning and index tiering techniques that could significantly reduce hardware and energy costs for large web search engines.
 This is the third Google award given to Professor Suel, who holds a Diplom degree from the Technical University of Braunschweig and a doctorate from the University of Texas at Austin.
 Google bestowed the Faculty Research Award upon Suel along with a grant for $55,500.

 Digital Fidgeting for Productivity